 You’re not wrong.

-Having a baby completely changes the reality of your relationship with your spouse, not to mention your entire lives.
+Having a baby completely changes the reality of your relationship with your spouse, not to mention your entire life.
 Suddenly, you have a little human demanding all your attention and care.
 You aren’t sleeping, every inconvenience is a challenge and you can feel yourself clashing more often with your spouse.

 If this sounds a little like your reality, don’t panic.
 Every couple experiences this.
 The key factor to remember, though, is that even though post-baby stress is totally normal, it’s the methods used to handle the stress that will determine the future of your marriage through parenthood.